 Under the reservation of jurisdiction, the court may order that upon the retirement of the employed spouse, the other must receive a percentage of each pension check.
 This percentage is typically calculated by dividing the years the spouses lived together in marriage or partnership by the total amount of years the employed spouse participated in the plan.

 Under the cash out method, also referred to as actuarial evaluation, the court will determine the “present value” of the community share of the pension plan.
 Upon cash out, the employed spouse may receive the pension plan in its entirety while the other spouse receives other community property assets of equivalent total value.

 You may be entitled to spousal support, or alimony, upon divorce in California.
 A spousal support order requires one spouse or domestic partner to pay the other a specified amount each month.
 The judge will consider several factors in determining whether to award spousal support.
 These factors include, but are not limited to:

 - Domestic violence

-- Age of both parties
+- Age and health of both parties

 - Supporting spouse’s ability to pay

 Contact A People’s Choice for more information about spousal support.

 Downsides to Focusing on Entitlements In California Divorce Law